Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 ****Course Description:****

 This is a first course in theory and practice for modeling and simulation, two mainstays of system engineering.
-The course covers fundamental principles, paradigms and practices for modeling stochastic systems and analyzing them through computational experiments (aka simulations).
-It is a course integrating lectures and lab sessions covering:
+The course provides a solid foundation covering fundamental principles, paradigms, and practices for modeling and analyzing stochastic systems through computational experiments, aka _simulations_.
+It is a course integrating theory and practice through lectures and lab sessions with topics including:

 - An introduction to modeling, model verification & validation, types of uncertainties, and examples of model types.
 Modeling and simulation through the lens of stochastic processes.

-- Techniques and supporting theory (SLLN, CLT) for Monte Carlo based simulation analytics (aka "output analysis") for estimating means and variances of system variables.
+- Techniques and supporting theory (SLLN, CLT) for Monte Carlo based simulation analytics (aka "output analysis") used to estimate means and variances of system variables.
 Statistical independence and lack thereof.

 - Spreadsheet-based simulations using the XLRisk plugin.

-- Construction of single confidence intervals with adjustmentments for skewness, and multiple, simultaneous confidence intervals with the Bonferroni correction.
+- Construction of single confidence intervals with adjustmentments for skewness.
+Construction of multiple, simultaneous confidence intervals and the Bonferroni correction.

 - The process of distribution modeling (aka "input analysis") for capturing random variables of the system.
-Goodness of fit through the $\chi^2$- and KS-tests.
+Goodness of fit assessment through the $\chi^2$- and KS-tests.
 The Phitter tool.

 - Simulation logic, common data structures, platforms and architectures (e.g., HLA, cloud solutions).
 Pipelines and workflows.
 Data management.

-- Modeling and simulation of queueing networks.
+- Modeling and simulation of queueing systems.

-- Generating random numbers & variates, and the
+- Random number generators (RNGs) and their role in simulation-based system analysis.
+Assessing the quality of RNGs.
+Pitfalls.

+- Techniques for generating variates from distributions other than
+  $U(0,1)$.

 - Comparing alternative systems, simulation optimization, case studies. (this is a leftover item from the SIS course description)